Ryan Williamson: Partick Thistle

 Shortly after leaving Dunfermline, Williamson signed a two-year deal with fellow Scottish Championship side Partick Thistle.
 Williamson scored his first goal for Partick Thistle and his second career goal, in a 2–2 draw with Hamilton Academical in a Scottish League Cup group stage match.
 Williamson won the second honour of his career helping Thistle win the 2020–21 Scottish League One title.

 Falkirk

 Williamson left Partick Thistle at the end of the 2020/21 season and then signed for Falkirk, becoming Paul Sheerin's first signing as their manager.

+Montrose

+In January 2023, Williamson signed a pre-contract agreement with Montrose.

-International
+International career

 Williamson attended the Scotland U17 and U19 training camps in 2013 and 2014 respectively.
 After an impressive start to the 2017–18 season, Williamson was called up to Scot Gemmill's Scotland U21 squad to face England and Latvia in October 2017.
 He played in both matches, coming on as a second-half substitute on both occasions.